IslandViewPTA/islandview-pta-site/content/news/2019-10-newsletter.md

 Stay tuned for a garden clean-up date coming soon!

 Do you love gardens?
 Do you want to help maintain an incredible outdoor learning space at our school?
 Volunteers are needed to help support this wonderful resource for all Island View students.
 Contact [Rachel Esposito](membership@islandviewpta.org) for more information about how _you_ can help.

+## Gift Items for ASF Basket

+Anacortes Schools Foundation (ASF) raises and directs a ton of money for scholarships, programs, learning experiences, and materials benefitting our students from preschool through college entrance.
+One of their major fundraising events, Celebrate the Season, is coming up and they've asked for our help!

+[Sign up](https://www.signupgenius.com/go/10c0d44aead2da3f58-items) to purchase an item and bring it to the PTA office by Nov 25th with a note "For Nicole" on it.
+The items will be compiled in a phenomenal, jaw-dropping basket for the event on Dec 7.

+When shopping, kindly select items that are seasonal in theme--think "festive winter"--so as to appeal to the widest range of bidders!

 ## Anacortes School District Volunteer Background check